csammis/VeeEm/README.md

         push r1

     `src` must be a register.

+*   **return** - Returns execution to an invoking `call` instruction

+    Syntax: `return`

+    Example:

+        call :Func
+        ...
+        Func:
+            ...
+            return

+    `return` sets the next instruction to be executed to the instruction immediately following the invoking `call` instruction.

+    A `return` instruction without a corresponding `call` instruction results in a runtime error.

 *   **sub** - Subtracts one value from another and sets the result in a register